 Note: Only content synced using Google Drive is available on other devices.
 Backed up folders are not accessible on other computers or in the mobile Boxcryptor apps.

-Make sure to use the same Apple ID on your iOS device and your MacBook.
+Make sure to use the same Apple ID on your iOS device and your PC.

 How to encrypt iCloud Drive and make all your data available on mobile and desktop devices

 If you want to have your encrypted data available on all your devices you have to take the following steps:

 Install Boxcryptor on your iPhone or iPad and also on your desktop devices.

 Make sure that you are signed in to iCloud on all devices.

 Add the iCloud provider in Boxcryptor for iOS.

 Upload an encrypted file to iCloud via Boxcryptor for iOS.

 Apple will then create a Boxcryptor folder in their cloud.
 Note: This process can take up to 48 hours.

 Open Boxcryptor on your desktop and access the iCloud location on macOS or iCloud Drive → Boxcryptor on Windows.
 You will find the encrypted file from your iPhone or iPad there.